xhul-dev/Sat_Moons/README.md

 Note that if you own an SDLoader module, the SDLoader software does it much faster.

 Changes since the original release:
-- The Atlas sprite and info screen were customised for Sat Tools.
+- The Atlas sprite and info screen were customised for Sat Moons.
 - The Atlas text description is now more straightforward, to reduce clutter.
 - The Atlas audio file was removed, to reduce creepyness.
 - The background is now fully black, for readability purpose.
 - Many firmwares were added.

+Known issues:
+- The explorer can't access more than 25 files|directories (including . and ..) in the root of the CD.
+- "rescan" freezes the software (probably because it's executed from Atlas).

 ## documentation - Save To QR Code